-Birthplace: Rockford, Illinois, USA
+Birthplace: Rockford, Illinois, United States of America

 Later, Roberson joined the cast of reality TV smash R&B Divas Atlanta.
 In June 2017, she dropped a solo EDM track entitled "Best Time of your Life," and announced the release of her autobiography, I Am LaTavia.